j9brown/bed-lift/hardware/v0.3/design-and-errata.md

 - Ensure each GPIO pin that will have an interrupt assigned has a unique pin number because there is one only EXTI line per pin number independent of the number of ports
 - Replace the TagConnect pads with an STDC14 1.27 mm connector for a stronger mechanical attachment when debugging in-situ
 - Add 5 V LDO (LP2985-50DBVR) for the hall sensors instead of a buffer.
 Ensure there is a pull-down from ON/OFF to GND to ensure the LDO shuts off when the MCU is not driving the pin.
 Should already be the case if enabled by DRV_SLEEP.
+- Consider adding 4 more limit switch inputs for the span.
+The stepper stall detection works but it can't guarantee the actuator actually reached the end-stop as opposed to getting jammed by an external force.